 We are all good at setting goals.
 I’m going to lose this much weight, I’m going to make this much money, etc. But most of us fall short when it comes time to do the work.

 There’s a saying here in Israel.
-Hard time in training result in an easy war.
-If you got 222,222 visitors to your site, I’m willing to bet you would have more then 100 sales (if your site converts correctly).
-But my points is, there is almost no way your won’t reach your goal with those numbers.
+Hard time in training results in an easy war.
+If you got 222,222 visitors to your site, I’m willing to bet you would have more than 100 sales (if your site converts correctly).
+But my point is, there is almost no way you won’t reach your goal with those numbers.

 Yes, I understand that those numbers are hard to reach.
 But as Larry Page once said, when you aim really high it’s impossible to fail completely.
 Meaning if you only get 10% of those visitors you will still have 22,222 visitors.
 Maybe you won’t make 100 sales but you will get close.